jarrettj/deepracer-ami/README.md

 # Intro
 My attempt at using all the knowledge gained so far from the community.
 [Join here](https://join.slack.com/t/deepracer-community/shared_invite/enQtNjgyMTQ5MjA0OTMzLTZjN2E5N2MyMGIxYTYyNGRiNGU3NDhmNjBhMTlkZmY5ZDhmMjBmY2I1YjUzNTRkMjZjZDVlNDE1MTAyOWNiYjE).
 Will try and make setting up a cheaper environment on EC2 easier.

 Uses crr0004 [repo](https://github.com/crr0004/deepracer).
 And followed this guide as well of jonathantse [here](https://medium.com/@jonathantse/train-deepracer-model-locally-with-gpu-support-29cce0bdb0f9).
+Also do read crr0004's [wiki page](https://github.com/crr0004/deepracer/wiki), it's very helpful.

 # Find in AMI Public repo
 Search for deepracer-ami in AWS EC2 Console.
 Available in the US East 1 and EU West 1 regions.
 Try and choose an EC2 with GPU enabled.